jhowtan/gek2000/week12.md

 ##Civil Rights Movement

+*Background for Civil Rights movement*

+- Role of Blacks in WWII (Squad leader – machine gun crew – november 1950 photo)
+- Fight against communism abroad, inequality at home – matter of perception
+- Beginning of the civil rights movement
+- 1948 – integration of armed forces by Truman

 - 1954 (important year)
       - Brown vs Board of Education – separate education ‘inherently unequal’ (since 1896 Plessy vs Ferguson)
       - difference in funding received for the separate schools because of the difference in property tax paid by the poorer neighborhoods.
       - Eisenhower less committed to integration
       - not federal role, state role
 - August 1955 – Emmett Till